-Home Study is the Answer
+Home Study Is the Answer

 By Alexander W. Burawa, Associate Editor

-The phenomenal pace at which electronics has developed
+The phenomenal pace at which electronics has

-an unprecedented demand for engineering level electronics technicians.
+- have precipitated an unprecedented demand for engineering level electronics technicians.

 In the aerospace and communications industries, in sophisticated computer centers,

 and in scientific and medical electronics - all areas where the most lucrative job

 opportunities exist - training on the level of the radio-TV repairman is no longer

 engineers; and it takes engineering training on the college level to get these jobs

 - something you can now do with home study.

-"General acceptance of correspondence study as a legitimate technique has been developing
+"General acceptance of correspondence study as a legitimate technique has been

-of private companies are using home study to enable their employees
+phenomenal.
+Hundreds of private companies are using home study to enable their employees

 to do a better job.
 Colleges and universities are becoming more willing to give

 formal credit on the basis of personal interviews and qualifying examinations.

 "No study of correspondence education has shown it to be appreciably inferior

 L. M. Upchurch, Jr.

 If you can't take the time or haven't the money to spend for two to four years

 of college what do you do?
 Do you know that four nationally accredited home study

 schools are now offering engineering courses on the college level?
 If you have the

 prerequisites, two years or less of leisure-time home study could put you well on

-The college-level courses offered by home-study schools have gained wide-spread approval
+The college-level courses offered by home-study schools have gained wide-spread

-diploma upon completion of one of the courses.
+an industry recognized diploma upon completion of one of the courses.
 One home study

 school offers the opportunity of earning a degree.

 Home study courses in electronics actually started in the 1920's.
-The

-which was then only in its infancy.
+in a technology which was then only in its infancy.
 Gradually, coverage was expanded

 and today's home study engineering courses are as up-to-date and cover as much ground

 (in the technology) as those offered in many technical colleges.